 Rethinking Discipline: From Permissive to Authoritative

 To mitigate the effects of permissive and neglectful parenting, experts suggest transitioning towards authoritative parenting.
+Parents should strive to be positive role models for their children, demonstrating behaviors they want their children to emulate.
 This balanced approach involves:

 - Setting clear rules and consequences